slackpanos/SlackOnly-Docs/README.md

     > root@localhost:~# installpkg slackpkg+*.t?z

 2. Next, edit /etc/slackpkg/slackpkgplus.conf.
 Edit the REPOPLUS variable and add a new SlackOnly MIRRORPLUS variable:

     > REPOPLUS=( slackpkgplus restricted alienbob slacky slackonly )

     > MIRRORPLUS['slackonly']=http://slackonly.com/pub/packages/RELEASE-ARCH/

-    RELEASE should be either "14.1" or "current" and ARCH should be either "x86" or "x86_64".
+    RELEASE should be either "14.1" or "14.2" or "current" and ARCH should be either "x86" or "x86_64".
 You should use the same release and architecture as your Slackware installation.
 Adding the wrong values will cause problems with your installation.

 3. Finally, run the following commands as root to import the SlackOnly GPG